 Visitors and others among the general public would also be better served by greater access to the NPS’s collection of a vast archive of artifacts relating to the lives of Ulysses and Julia Grant and the history of Grant’s Tomb.
 These items are currently housed at Fort Wadsworth on Staten Island, a relatively remote location.
 A number of items have been digitized and made accessible via the NPS’s Manhattan Historic Sites Archive.
 The same should be done for the majority of items that are not yet available in that format.
 The archival catalog also should be updated for accuracy, comprehensiveness, and optimal online access.

 Visitors to the site should receive more than a cursory introduction to Grant.
 The NPS should have more space adjoining the Tomb allocated for interactive exhibits in order to leave visitors with an appreciation of Grant’s life and rich legacy, from preserving the Union to fighting for civil rights.
 Along with expanded restroom facilities, such a facility would serve as a more complete visitor center.
 Another benefit of a full visitor center is it could remedy the inaccessibility of Grant’s Tomb to the handicapped.
-Garland Reynolds, chairman of the GMA’s Building Committee, has made preliminary studies about using available underground space on the western side of the monument or constructing a new facility behind the Tomb, which is not to rule out other options.
+Garland Reynolds, chairman of the GMA’s Building Committee, has made preliminary studies about using available underground space on the western side of the monument or constructing a new facility on the northern side of the Tomb, which is not to rule out other options.

 Reynolds’ studies should be examined alongside preliminary studies conducted for the NPS by architect Newton P. Bevin in 1965 to provide an alternative entrance to the crypt level by extending the southwest staircase one level lower and hollowing out a passageway from there.
 Reynolds recommends adapting Bevin’s study to the installation of an elevator for the handicapped in or near that stairway, noting that recent advances would enable the construction of an adequate elevator that minimizes demands on space.